 An important aspect of setting up a social media strategy is building a team to make the program work, regardless of the scope and goals.
 Social media is not a free lunch, and you need your internal team of social media experts to make it happen.
+Note that in this connected digital business reality, social media is not just about channels or even so-called social tasks.
+We need an integrated approach whereby content marketing, content management, overall business and – yes – technology in general – are also taken into account.
 Tips and considerations.

 Let’s agree on terminology first.
 An expert is someone with proven expertise in his line of work.
 Terms such as guru, maven, rock star, pundit or ninja have nothing to do with business, and if you use them to describe yourself, no serious manager will ever hire you.